African Apparel – Interview

 After recieving African Apparel’s Freddie Mercury T-shirt for Christmas I became interested in the company.
 I liked the playful name and the artwork that they have on their t-shirts.
 I got in touch with them and find out a little bit more about the label.

 African Apparell.
-Our act still exist under different names, lately we’ve been called Postman Pat and Goblin Comb .
+Our act still exist under different names, drugs lately we’ve been called Postman Pat and Goblin Comb .
 We started the project as we wanted to play raw fucked up ethnic music.
 I got into the Sublime Frequencies label thing and was researching loads of different folk music from around the world but what I prefer was always the raw stuff, old tribal chief grawling playing a one string luth.
 The real stuff, no pissing about.
 So we tried to recreate that in our own style.
 It sounds funny but we’re pretty serious about it.

 DSC_1626